20 Y.O.: Title and artwork

-In February 2006, Dupri revealed the album's title as 20 Years Old, making reference to her third studio album, Control (1986), which commemorated its twentieth release anniversary in 2006.
+In February 2006, Dupri revealed the album's title as 20 Years Old, because "that's how old she feels, and that's how long it's been since she put out Control", which was released in 1986.
 The singer, who at that date was 40 years old, confessed she felt half her age.
 However, Jackson changed the title to 20 Y.O. after a fan suggestion.
 Eric Henderson from Slant Magazine heavily criticized the title, saying it did not "let on whether the first letter is plural or singular, whether it's a noun or an adjective.
 And it would make all the difference".
 He declared that if it was supposed to stand for "years", it was a forgivable conceit.
 However, the reviewer feared the acronym was for 20-Year-Old, which would mean a "misguided" move from a woman who was 40, and would illustrate everything wrong with Jackson's direction with the album.
 He later joked that his third interpretation and his personal favorite was the title to be read phonetically "I'm 20, yo".

 A contest for fans to create an album cover image for 20 Y.O. was announced on July 18, 2006, through Yahoo!.
 Fans were able to create and submit their own album-cover design, with four winners being chosen by Jackson herself.
 The first million copies of the album would be published with these fan-created covers.
 The concept of the contest was to create an image that best celebrated Jackson's past twenty years.
 The singer hand-picked dozens of images that span over twenty years of Jackson's career were made available for download for use in creating the design.
 "They told me that I should pick maybe 20, 30 photos, but I think I went a little crazy.
 I picked way more than that.
 I gave them some of the new stuff I just shot for the album cover shoot.
 So they have some really recent photos as well as some stuff from 20 years ago", Jackson confessed.
 For the official artwork of the album, Jackson appears sporting big hair and a wrist full of bracelets.